 To demonstrate this in code, I wrote up a Boss

-Imagine if you would, a game with a Boss in it.
-I can imagine myself coding up a Boss class similar to the below.
-I’d then use this code to create different types of Bosses:
+Imagine you’re designing a game that has a “Boss” in it.
+I can imagine myself coding up a Boss class then use this class to create different types of Bosses:

 class Boss(object):